Rigidity properties of the cotangent complex: Introduction

 in the derived category of the enveloping algebra of $S$ over $R$.
 This map was introduced by Illusie in \cite{Illusie:1971}, and called the \emph{universal Atiyah class} of $\vf$ by Buchweitz and Flenner~ \cite{Buchweitz/Flenner:2008}.
-It plays a key role in applications of the cotangent complex to deformation theory, among other things.
-Here we focus on a new aspect: For any $S$-module $N$, Yoneda composition with $\atiyahclass{\vf}$ gives homomorphisms of $S$-modules
+It has played an important role in applications of the cotangent complex to deformation theory, among other things.
+As far as we are aware, it has not been used before to study rigidity properties of the cotangent complex.

-The cohomology module on the left is the Andr\'e-Quillen cohomology, whereas the one on the right is the Hochschild cohomology of the $R$-algebra $S$, with coefficients in $N$ viewed as a symmetric bimodule in the usual way.
+Here we focus on a new aspect of the universal Atiyah class: For any $S$-module $\ell$, Yoneda composition with $\atiyahclass{\vf}$ yields a degree one map

-When $\vf$ is essentially of finite type and $S\to \ell$ is a surjection onto a field, it turns out that $\hcm RS{\ell}$ is a Hopf algebra over $\ell$.
-Moreover the map above yields the \emph{Atiyah character}, which is a map of degree one:
+from the Andr\'e-Quillen cohomology with coefficients in $\ell$, to the Hochschild cohomology with coefficients in $\ell$ viewed as a symmetric bimodule.

+Taking $\ell$ to be a residue field of $S$, it turns out that $\hcm RS{\ell}$ is a Hopf algebra over $\ell$.
+The crucial result in this context is that the $\atiyah{\vf}{\ell}$ is equivariant with respect to the characteristic action of $\hcm RS{\ell}$ on Andr\'e-Quillen cohomology, and the adjoint action of $\hcm RS{\ell}$ on itself, which arises from its Hopf algebra structure.
+For this reason we call $\atiyah{\vf}{\ell}$ the \emph{Atiyah character} of $\vf$.
 Seen through the looking glass~\cite{Avramov/Halperin:1983} it is analogous to the Hurewicz map from the rational homotopy of a loop space to its rational homology.

-The crucial observation in our context is that this map is equivariant with respect to $\hcm RS{\ell}$ acting on the left by the characteristic action and on the right by the adjoint action, which arises from its Hopf algebra structure.
-This is the content of Theorem~\ref{th:atiyah-equivariance}.
-It is deduced from Theorem~\ref{th:equivariance}, which can be viewed as general statement about the interplay between symmetric bimodules and general bimodules.
-Using this equivariance and the result of Avramov and Halperin~\cite{Avramov/Halperin:1987} mentioned earlier, in Section~\ref{se:lci} we prove:
+The equivariance statement is Theorem~\ref{th:atiyah-equivariance}.
+It is deduced from Theorem~\ref{th:equivariance}, which is a general statement about the interplay between symmetric bimodules and all bimodules.
+Combining the equivariance theorem with an earlier result of Avramov and Halperin~\cite{Avramov/Halperin:1987} on the structure of $\hcm RS{\ell}$ leads to the next result concerning torsion in Andr\'e-Quillen cohomology with respect to the characteristic action of Hochschild cohomolgy.